ALERT: Schools remain closed to students and visitors. Instruction moves to distance and online learning. Learn More.

 The 3rd annual Alberta Gay-Straight Alliance (GSA) Conference was held in Edmonton on November 22, 2014 at the Faculty of Education, University of Alberta.
 Students and teachers from across the province learned strategies to help create, support, and sustain student GSAs and about LGBTQ youth issues through workshops and resource displays.

-Each June, as part of the Edmonton Pride Festival, district staff and students walk in the Pride Parade, welcome guests to the District information booth, or join in Pride Festival celebrations and events.
+Each June, as part of the Edmonton Pride Festival, division staff and students walk in the Pride Parade, welcome guests to the Division information booth, or join in Pride Festival celebrations and events.

 In September of 2013, Edmonton student Wren Kauffman shares his gender journey.
 In recognition of his outstanding leadership, Wren was recognized with a 2014 Great Kids Award.
 Read or watch his story.